U.S. weekly oil rig count decline slows -Baker Hughes

 60 percent from June to March.

-The number of rigs drilling for oil fell by 11 this week to
+The oil rig count fell by 24 this week to 679 active rigs,

 With the oil rig decline this week, the number of active